-The International Relations track aims to deepen knowledge acquired during a student's undergraduate studies in areas related to international relations, and contains a strong emphasis on a multidisciplinary approach to international relations.
+The International Relations track aims to deepen the knowledge already acquired during a student's undergraduate studies in areas related to international relations, and contains a strong emphasis on a multidisciplinary approach to international relations.
 This approach allows for a complete and comprehensive education, which is necessary for analyzing and understanding complex current and past world events.
 Collaboration between the professors teaching various courses and a wide-array of course content assures a multidisciplinary approach.

 This track also offers the opportunity to specialize in specific geographic areas now at the center of international attention.
-Area-specific studies are offered for the Central-Eastern Europe, Africa, the Middle East, the Mediterranean, and China.
+Area-specific studies are offered for the Central-Eastern Europe, Africa, the Middle East, the Mediterranean region, and China.

 The course is complemented by a number of other extracurricular activities that are designed to expose students to the practice of international institutions and to develop their public communication skills.

 Finally, the study of International Relations at the University of Florence can be enriched through continued master's level II studies in the School of Political Sciences - the Master's in Diplomatic Career Preparation and the Master's in Mediterranean Studies.

-The teaching method develops the ability to analyse documents, carry out original research, and apply knowledge and understanding in the workplace-both individually and in groups.
-Moreover, This course of study focuses on developing critical thinking skills in order to increase the capacity for independent learning and individual reflection.
+The teaching method develops the ability to analyse documents, to carry out original research, and to apply knowledge and understanding in the workplace - both individually and in groups.
+Moreover, this course of study focuses on developing critical thinking skills in order to increase the capacity for independent learning and individual critical reflection.

-To promote the development of the ability to communicate effectively, students are encouraged to present research papers to discuss them with colleagues, teachers and international affairs experts.
+To promote the development of the ability to communicate effectively, students are encouraged to present research papers and to discuss them with colleagues, teachers and international affairs experts.
 Test cases and simulations of activities of international organizations (submission of mock-reports to the Security Council, or memoranda to the International Court of Justice, etc.) are frequently employed.

 European Studies Track (LM-90)